benbalter/Twitter-Mentions-as-Comments/readme.md

 You can see it in action on the [WP Resume Plugin page](http://ben.balter.com/2010/09/12/wordpress-resume-plugin/#comment-168).

 **Questions?
 Comments?
-Feature Requests?** Any feedback you can provide in the comments section of the [Twitter Mentions as Comments Plugin Page](http://ben.balter.com/2010/11/29/twitter-mentions-as-comments/) to improve the plugin is greatly appreciated.
+Feature Requests?
+Have a great idea?** Please see [where to get support or report an issue](https://github.com/benbalter/Twitter-Mentions-as-Comments/wiki/Where-to-get-Support-or-Report-an-Issue) and [how to contribute](https://github.com/benbalter/Twitter-Mentions-as-Comments/wiki/How-to-Contribute).

 **Developers,** have a killer feature you'd love to see included?
 Feel free to [fork the project on GitHub](https://github.com/benbalter/Twitter-Mentions-as-Comments/) and submit your contributions via pull request.

 *Enjoy using Twitter Mentions as Comments?
 Feel free to [make a small donation](http://ben.balter.com/donate/) to support the software's continued development.*

 [Photo via [joshsemans](http://www.flickr.com/photos/joshsemans/3414271359/)]

 ## Installation ##